jentery/mdia200v3/portfolio.md

 ## What to Submit

 Please submit a DOCX, ODT, PAGES, PDF, MP4, or MOV file containing your response.
+You are also welcome to attach media files to your submission in Brightspace.

 Do not use a platform other than Brightspace to submit, store, or share your materials.